 Prodigy's revenue is based on management's ability to renew existing contracts, enter into new contracts with its customers and expand its customer base.
 To date there has been a general trend of rising revenues.
-In 2016, Prodigy saw reduced margins on revenue due to cost pressure associated with escalated market demand for technology talent.
+In recent quarters, Prodigy has seen reduced margins on revenue due to cost pressure associated with escalated market demand for technology talent.
 Margins are expected to remain constant or decrease slightly in the short term.
 As sales shift more toward fixed price contracts, management expects margins to increase.

-In 2016, The Company increased its investment in management and sales staff and plans to grow the account sales and service team to a staff of up to ten people within two years.
+Beginning in 2016, The Company increased its investment in management and sales staff and plans to grow the account sales and service team to a staff of up to ten people by the end of 2018.
 The Company also increased its expenditures in research and development in connection with the launch of iVideo Gifts and iVideo Greetings as detailed above.
 These research and development expenditures have been fully expensed.
-The increased R&D expenses contributed to the reduced profit in the latter part of 2016 but is expected to lead to increased revenue in 2017 and beyond.
+The increased R&D expenses contributed to the reduced profit beginning in the latter part of 2016 but is expected to lead to increased revenue in 2017 and beyond.

-OPERATING RESULTS FOR THE THREE MONTHS ENDED DECEMBER 31, 2016
+OPERATING RESULTS FOR THE THREE MONTHS ENDED MARCH 31, 2017

-Operating results for the three months ended December 31, 2016 compared to the three months ended December 31, 2015 are discussed below.
+Operating results for the three months ended March 31, 2017 compared to the three months ended March 31, 2016 are discussed below.